JakeOrchard/MPC2008-Public/README.md

 This is completely optional, but Visual Studio Code (VScode) integrates well with git, git bash, and python.
 [You can download it here.](https://code.visualstudio.com/download)

-There is a git extension on visual studio called [Git Lens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) that you can download via the extension manager.
+There is a git extension on Visual Studio called [Git Lens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) that you can download via the extension manager.
 Git has a bit of a steep learning curve, and git lens allows you to see what git is doing in a GUI rather than having to push and pull via the command line.

 ## Setting up the project